simplefin/simplefin.github.com/protocol.md

 Used by Applications to find out what versions of the SimpleFIN Protocol the server supports.
 The strings returned must be in `MAJOR.MINOR.FIX` or `MAJOR.MINOR` format.

-Note: as this specification is still in draft, most servers will report `1` but may not yet support all things from the draft specification.
+Note: as this specification is still in draft, most servers will report `1` or `2` but may not yet support all things from the draft specification.

 ### HTTP Request